hbeni/fgcom-mumble/README.md

 Just add and activate the [FGFS-addon](client/fgfs/Readme.md) in your launcher.

 The FGFS protocol file will handle old 25kHz as well as newer 8.3kHz radios.
 After starting flightgear, you can use your radio stack like with FGCom (default is *space* to talk on COM1 and *shift+space* for COM2).
+The addon can be configured via a new entry in the *Multiplayer* menu.

 ### ATC-Pie specific
 Since ATC-Pie v1.7.1 FGCom-mumble is supported out of the box.